 Santiam State Forest, BC615 Pit improved shooting site.

 GPS: 44.928303, -122.489314

-(Improvements scheduled for completion by October, 2021.
+(Improvements completed October, 2021.
 This area of the Santiam State Forest is currently closed to recreational use due to fire damage caused in 2020).

 To be open to the public 7 days/week, sunup to sundown, no fees, no facilities and no personnel on duty.
 Sites are cared for by each user.
 Clean up and removal of everything brought to the site is required.